gocd/docs.go.cd/content/extension_points/package_repository_extension.md

 At the moment, GoCD does not create or publish the package for you.
 But it is simple enough for each type of package. e.g. [rpm](yum_repository_poller.html#creating-and-publishing-rpms)

-You could also explore the command repository on [GitHub](https://github.com/gocd/go-command-repo/tree/master/deploy) for helpful commands.
-What is command repository?
-Please see [this](../advanced_usage/command_repository.html).

 ### Package Dependencies